TMJ and Bruxism Therapy Cincinnati & West Chester, OH

 Your mouth has several working parts that enable it to perform some different, essential, tasks every single day.
 The temporomandibular joints, or TMJ, are responsible for the movements of your mouth.
 You have two of these joints, one on each side of your face where the lower jaw connects to the skull.

 The TMJ are ball and socket joints, each with a disc in the middle.
-The discs work to absorb the impact of the pressures exerted by your jaw.
+The discs work to absorb the impact of the pressures exerted by your jaw without causing jaw problems.
 When these joints are healthy, you can bite, chew, speak, and perform other tasks with ease.
 You probably spend no time thinking about your TMJ.
 When the joints become irritated, however, you may be faced with extreme pain and complications performing basic tasks.
 Issues with your TMJ can be caused by several different issues, including bruxism.
 Nelson R. Diers Orthodontics is here to help.

 What is TMJ Disorder?